Olympus E-300 versus Olympus E-1

 - More modern: Is somewhat more recent (announced 1 year and 3 months after the E-1).

-Advantages of the Olympus E-1:
+Arguments in favor of the Olympus E-1:

 - Easier setting verification: Has a control panel on top to check shooting parameters.